-12 Step Rehab Program for Drug and Alcohol Addiction
+12 Step Rehab Program for Drugs and Alcohol

 How the Twelve Steps Work

 The first step of any 12-step program has to do with accepting help with your addiction.
 In order to move forward with sobriety, 12-step programs require you to first accept the fact you are an addict, and also accept the damage that your addiction has caused.
 The remaining steps are focused on healing your personal flaws and fixing relationships damaged by addiction.
 It is strongly suggested you do not work on these alone.
 12-step recovery programs highly recommend that you work through these steps with a sponsor.